The following glossary is a joint effort between Grant &

 - Non Competing RenewalTop ↑

-- This is a formal notice from an external sponsor to the university giving notice of an award for a specific research project.
-Normally, the notice will outline the scope of the award or any special terms and provisions.
-This document is also sometimes called the notice of Grant Award (NOGA) or Notice of Award (NOA).
+- A formal communication from an external sponsor notifying the University that they are the recipient of an award for a specific sponsored (e.g., research) project.
+Normally, the notice will outline the scope of the award, awrded amoount, time period for the award performance and any special terms and provisions.

 - Notice of Expiration LetterTop ↑